Quadratic form representations via generalized continuants: From to : integral quadratic forms

 If instead $z_{s-1}= h-1$, then $|m_{s-1}|=|m_{s}|=h$, which implies that $z_{s}=-1$ and $|m_{s+1}|=1$, causing the algorithm to stop.

 {\bf Claim 2.
 Algorithm \ref{DivAlgI} produces a proper representation $Q(x,y)$.}

-It only remains to prove that $x$ and $y$ have the claimed expression.
+It only remains to prove that $x$ and $y$ have the required form.
 First we reverse the subscripts of the quotients, that is, the quotient $k_s$ becomes $q_1$, the quotient $k_{s-1}$ becomes $q_2$, and so on.
-Thus, after the while loop we have that $z_{s-1}=m_sq_1$, where $m_s$ is a unit.
+Thus, after the ``while'' loop we have that $z_{s-1}=m_sq_1$, where $m_s$ is a unit.
 We know that $Q(m_sq_1,1)=m_{s-1}m_s$.
 Consequently, $m_{s-1}m_s=[m_sq_1+1,m_sq_1;h,1]$.
 Then, by Property P--\ref{reverbis} and Property P--\ref{cuttingbis} it follows

 Then, from the equation $m_{s-2}m_{s-1}=Q(z_{s-2},1)$ we obtain

 Continuing this process, we have

 where $K=m_s^{(-1)^{s-2}}q_{s-1},\ldots,m_s^{-1}q_2$ and $K^{-1}=m_s^{-1}q_2,\ldots,m_s^{(-1)^{s-2}}q_{s-1}$.